DataScienceAndEngineering/machine-learning-dse-i210-final-project-signlanguageclassification/docs/project_proposal.md

 To evaluate the performance of the interpreter, a series of experiments will be performed.
 First, evaluation of the performance of the models on the test data will give a general understanding of any shortcomings.
 NxN matrices of the accuracy, precision, and recall will be computed.
 ROC curves for each label will also be plotted to see the relationship between the true positive and false positive rates and the performance comparison to the random classifier.
 Second, a real-time video feed of sign language via webcam will give insight on specific examples of classification.
 Similarly, any misclassifications in the test dataset will be observed to determine any issues with the models.
 Lastly, confidence scores will be calculated to help the user’s understanding of how the model is evaluating each example.

 **VII.
 Conclusion**

+In conclusion, sign language interpretation is an important application of machine learning that can help bridge the communication gap between the deaf and hard of hearing community and the hearing community.
+Sign language interpreters can detect the signs at realtime through the web camera which will be easy to understand by other people.
+Using this Interpreter they can participate more fully in the society.